WebAssembly/design/AstSemantics.md

 Each function has a *signature*, which consists of:

-  * Return types, which are a sequence of local types
+  * Return types, which are a sequence of value types
-  * Argument types, which are a sequence of local types
+  * Argument types, which are a sequence of value types

 WebAssembly doesn't support variable-length argument lists (aka varargs).
 Compilers targetting WebAssembly can instead support them through